Summer in Revelstoke has something for everyone.

 PADDLE: Explore the natural beauty of Revelstoke’s waterways.

 Summer is hot.
 Luckily there are plenty of fun ways to cool off in our lakes.

 Why not rent a paddleboard or canoe and explore Lake Revelstoke?
 The lake is full of neat places to put a boat into the water and explore the secret coves and waterfalls along the shore.
 You can even camp at Martha Creek Provincial campground and make a weekend of it.
 Once the water is warmer in July and August, Martha Creek also makes a great place to swim with a dedicated swimming area off the beach.

 If you’re looking to get your toes wet before the lake has warmed up, head to Williamson Lake – home of the warmest water in Revelstoke.
 Rent a paddleboard and look out for the turtles as you paddle around.

 If you’re after a watersport that’s a bit more exhilarating, book a trip with one of our whitewater rafting providers.
 The Illecillewaet river provides rapids, thrills, spills, and a whole heap of fun.
 Trips can fill up early, so don’t hesitate to call ahead!

 Or dance the night away…

-Once you’ve danced the evening away, there are so many wonderful places to eat in Revelstoke- take a peek at the EAT section of our website to find out more about your options.
+Once you’ve quenched your thirst, there are so many wonderful places to eat in Revelstoke - take a peek at the Eat & Drink section of our website to pick and choose from a diverse and delicious range of options.